87 Advanced Business Writing Tips [That Actually Work]

 When you speak and write, there is no law that says you have to use big words.
 Short words are as good as long ones, and short, old words— like sun and grass and home—are best of all.
 A lot of small words, more than you might think, can meet your needs with a strength, grace, and charm that large words do not have.

-Two tips on clarity I always highlight in business writing courses:
+Two tips on clarity I always highlight in our business writing courses:

 - Never use a big word when a small word will do.